elixir-lang/elixir-lang.github.com/getting-started/io-and-the-file-system.markdown

   * iodata and chardata are lists of binaries and integers.
 Those binaries and integers can be arbitrarily nested inside lists.
 Their goal is to give flexibility and performance when working with IO devices and files

   * the choice between iodata and chardata depends on the encoding of the IO device.
 If the file is opened without encoding, the file expects iodata, and the functions in the `IO` module starting with `bin*` must be used.
-The default IO device (`:stdio`) and files opened with `:utf8` encoding work expect chardata and work with the remaining functions in the `IO` module
+The default IO device (`:stdio`) and files opened with `:utf8` encoding expect chardata and work with the remaining functions in the `IO` module

   * charlists are a special case of chardata, where it exclusively uses a list of integers Unicode codepoints.
 They can be created with the `~c` sigil.
 Lists of integers are automatically printed using the `~c` sigil if all integers in a list represent printable ASCII codepoints.